 If you haven’t jumped on the quinoa bandwagon yet, get ready to be eternally indebted to us.
-With a nutritional profile that would have us calling it a “superfood” if we didn’t know better — plus a plethora of yummy ways to get it on your plate — we’re willing to bet quinoa’s going to be your new favorite food.
+With a nutritional profile that would have us calling it a “superfood” if we didn’t know better — plus a plethora of yummy ways to get it on your plate — we’re willing to bet quinoa’s going to be your new favorite food, so here's the very best quinoa recipes for you enjoyment.

 Pronounced “KEEN-wah,” this faux-grain has been eaten for 5,000 years by the people of Peru, Bolivia, Ecuador and Chile, and dates all the way back to the Incas, who believed it to be sacred.
 It’s considered a “pseudocereal” since it’s technically not a grain; it actually comes from the same botanical family as sugarbeet, table beet, Swiss chard and spinach.